Chapter 6: The Roadmap

 Approach: Often quantitative.
 Surveys, content analysis.
 Measuring what exists.

-You’re not explaining why mental health themes appear or what effect they have.
+You’re not explaining why these patterns exist or what effect they have.
 You’re establishing prevalence.
 This is essential groundwork for later explanatory studies.

 Output: Frequencies, distributions, prevalence estimates.
 Often descriptive statistics.